x

 The role and responsibilities of a ResearchOps manager

-Research involves a lot of moving pieces, and therefore, a well-defined objective of a ReOps manager needs to come to play here.
+Research involves a lot of moving pieces, and therefore, a well-defined objective of a ReOps manager needs to come into play here.

 There are six common focus areas (core components) of the Research Ops framework, and they include: